KevinYameogo/DKR-notes/README.md

 docker run -it --rm ubuntu bash -> Create and run an Ubuntu container, open an interactive shell into the container.

 Behavior: Once the user exits from the shell, delete the container automatically.

+docker rm -f my-container -> stop and remove container even if it is running

+docker rmi -f my-image force remove image that has dependent containers create from it.

+docker rm cc3 (first 3 letter of container)

+## docker inspect

+Syntax: docker inspect [OPTIONS] OBJECT [OBJECT...]

+Use to retrieve detailed, low-level information about containers, images, volumes, or networks in JSON format.

+You can run docker inspect on both running and stopped containers.

+docker inspect my-container -> Returns: Detailed information about the container (name, ID, Network, Config...)

+docker inspect nginx:latest -> Returns: Information about the image named nginx with the latest tag, including: Image ID, Creation time and more.

+## docker logs

+Syntax : docker logs [OPTIONS] CONTAINER

+Use to retrieve the logs of a container.

+This can be helpful for troubleshooting, debugging, and monitoring the output of processes running in a container.

+docker logs my-container -> Returns: Print the logs of the container named my-container.

+docker logs -f my-container -> Returns: Display the logs and keep updating the terminal with new log messages as they are written.

+## docker --help

+Syntax: docker --help

+Description: Display the help documentation for Docker, including the list of available commands and their descriptions.

+docker run --help -> Description: List of available options and flags for the docker run command.

+## docker image prune

+Syntax: docker image prune [OPTIONS]

+Description: Remove unused docker images on the host to free up space.

+# Docker files